Applying to the Program

 How to Apply

-Most students apply by dropping by our program (Room 4330 of the Medical Sciences Center) without an appointment between ~8:30am and ~4:30pm, or using the online application form (available about one week before the spring 2023 semester starts).
+Most students apply by dropping by our program (Room 4330 of the Medical Sciences Center) without an appointment between ~8:30am and ~4:30pm, or using the online application form below.
 We usually respond within one week or less after receiving the application though depending on the number of applications we receive it may occasionally take a little longer.